Petrobras will appeal injunctions that bar the gas readjustment and accuses distributors of seeking an 'advantage'

 According to Petrobras, the company will file “applicable appeals and actions with a view to establishing a market price for the sale of gas”.
 The company accuses distributors of seeking “advantage” with the processes.

 In Rio, the action was filed by the State Legislative Assembly (Alerj).
-Naturgy also filed for justice.
+Naturgy also filed for court and obtains an injunction this Wednesday.

 The judge at the Rio de Janeiro Court of Justice (TJ-RJ) who granted the injunction said that the increase in Petrobras is a “immeasurable search for profit, in the consecration of a perverse economic system”.